MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: SYSTEM IMPLEMENTATION

 \subsubsection{POI Selection}

-The main autonomy behavior tree (shown in~\cref{fig:main_bt}) realizes the~\gls{poi} selection and execution behavior.
+The main autonomy behavior tree (shown in~\cref{fig:main_bt}) realizes the main loop with the~\gls{poi} selection and execution behavior. \Cref{alg:high_level_bt} showcases a pseudocode implementation of the functionality realized in the behavior tree.

 Each robot selects an unclaimed~\gls{poi} via the planning process described in the following section and executes it using the appropriate subtree for the given POI type.
 These subtrees vary in their exact implementation across robots in order to account for the heterogeneity of the system.